 When establishing this program, LHF's Family Needs Committee recalled those moments in their own lives and came up with the “7 Point Warm Check” – The head – knit hats; the ears – earmuffs; the neck -a scarf; the hands – gloves; body- a jacket; feet – socks and warm slippers.
 A few discussed being hungry, and what some went without during the holidays.
 Each identified as needing one or all and the impression it left on them.

 As a result, LHF with its community partners and volunteers holds drives and raises funds to offer hope and a warm heart by answering the call.
-Whether it’s giving warm gloves, a scarf, or a beanie; new socks, providing slippers or warm blankets; or, sponsoring a turkey – Los Hermanos Familia want to give kinship children, especially teens, warmth, and families hope and comfort.
+Whether it’s giving warm gloves, a scarf, or a beanie; new socks, providing slippers or warm blankets; or, sponsoring a turkey – Los Hermanos Familia wants to give kinship children, especially teens, warmth, and families hope and comfort.

-Along the way, a school counselor shared reached out for assistance to a student needing help to buy a work uniform.
+Along the way, a school counselor reached out for assistance to a student needing help to buy a work uniform.

 Los Hermanos Familia also prepares care kits for elementary schools in low socio-economic areas that provide underwear, mittens, t-shirts, and socks.